This article is part of a series on NexGen.

 - Within about 60 seconds, Echo should detect a change and send the log files to Futuri.

-Special thanks to the team at RCS for their assistance putting this documentation together.
+Special thanks to the team at RCS for their assistance in putting this documentation together.